lukas-reineke/indent-blankline.nvim/README.md

 This plugin requires Neovim 0.4.0 or higher.
 It makes use of Neovim only features so it will not work in Vim.

+## Note

+**If you are using Neomvim 0.5, you should use the `lua` branch.**
+It is much faster and has real-time update support.
+It will become the default once Neovim 0.5 is released.

 ## Details

 indent-blankline uses the virtual text feature from Neovim to display